 The Laundry Basket

 Get this.
 Can you believe I still have that laundry basket?
 Can you believe I still use it?
 I shot and torched my mattress.
 Gave away my bed frame and nightstands.
 And sold my f-ing house.
 And car.
-Why the hell did I keep a laundry basket?
+Why the hell did I keep that laundry basket?

 I have no idea.
 Perhaps I should get a new one.